FRIDAY, MAY 22, 2026VOL. XXVI · NO. 17

 Mercedes is recalling its most hyped electric SUV because the wheels — the round things keeping the car connected to the road — may not stay attached.
 They caught it during durability testing, which is good.
 They're calling it very unlikely to happen in real-world driving, which is the kind of sentence that sounds better in a press release than it does in your driveway.

 The engineering defense here is legitimate.
-Finding a flaw in testing before widespread failure is exactly how this is supposed to work.
-Credit where it's due.
+Finding a flaw in durability testing before widespread failure is exactly how this is supposed to work.
+The system caught something.
+Nobody got hurt.
+Mercedes moved quickly.
+Credit where it's due, and this is worth saying plainly: a recall issued proactively is better than the alternative.

 Quality control at this level shouldn't leave open questions for owners to absorb.
-That's what the testing is for.
+That's what the testing was supposed to be for.

 End — Filed from the desk